haipengzhou856/STAN/readme.md

 ------exp_name
 --------ckpt_path       # store the ckpt
 --------log_path        # store the logs
---------pred_result     # store the predictions of each ckpt
+--------pred_result     # store the predictions
---------tb_path         # store the tensorboard infomation
+--------tb_path         # store the tensorboard information
 ```

 ## TODO

 * Pre-trained ckpt.
-I cannot find the best one 😓,  and I'm trying to reconstruct it.
+I cannot find and match the best one 😓 when I modify the network structure,  and I'm trying to reconstruct it.
 * The `engine/tester.py` .
 I'm lazy to apply it 🤪.
 Maybe you can just modify the `engine/trainer.py` for evaluation.

 ## Note